sftcd/openssl/esnistuff/echo.md

 ``SSL`` struct or else keeping two of those about, would need to check how many fields would be changed if the key shares differ.

-## Tickets
+## PSKs and Tickets

-I managed to create a PSK fail.
-To reproduce, run the test client twice:

-            $ cd $HOME/code/openssl/esnistuff
-            $ # start server
-            $ ./testserver.sh -c example.com -H foo.example.com -d -a
-            $ # get rid of session/tickets
-            $ rm -f lof.sess
-            $ # run client acquiring session
-            $ ./testclient.sh -v -p 8443 -s localhost -H lotsoffood.example.com -c example.com -P esnikeys.pub -d -a -S lof.sess
-            ...lots of output...
-            ESNI: success: clear sni: 'example.com', hidden: 'lotsoffood.example.com'
-            $ # try re-use session
-            $ ./testclient.sh -v -p 8443 -s localhost -H lotsoffood.example.com -c example.com -P esnikeys.pub -d -a -S lof.sess
-            ...lots of output...
-            ESNI: tried but failed

-Reminders to self: the ``-S`` option will save the sessions 1st time as the named file doesn't exist and try re-use it 2nd time.
-Also - there's timing here, the lof.sess file won't be created if we don't hang about for the tickets, but running using valgrind (the ``-v`` there) makes it all take long enough.

-Initially, the failure was because I just copied the PSK extensions from the inner to outer, and that won't verify - and that fail happened before the inner was decrypted.
+Initially, PSK handling failed because I just copied the PSK extensions from the inner to outer, and that won't verify - and that fail happened before the inner was decrypted.
 First try was to just not copy the PSK from inner, but see if re-calculation worked.
 It didn't, of course, as the outer CH was being used to verify the binder in the inner CH.
 Next try was to only include the PSK in the inner and see what happens.
 That needed changes in the ``tls_parse_ctos_psk()`` code to fix the inputs to the binder checking.
-Then it appeared to work.

-Really need to check with early data though to be sure.
-So will look at that next.
-Added a ``-E`` option to ``testclient.sh`` for that.
-Haven't really tested yet though.
+Then PSK decryption worked.

 I didn't do anything with the non-ticket PSK mode yet.
 That'd likely fail if tried.

 In the end what's the right behaviour?
 Perhaps:
-- bind the psk to the esni only, if esni is part of the stored session that goes with the ticket
+- bind the psk to the inner CH only, if esni is part of the stored session that goes with the ticket
 - if using a psk whenever esni was ever in the frame, then only put that in the inner ch alongside the esni and don't put a psk in the outer ch at all

 ## Tickets and Early data

-Now that PSK decryption seems to work, time to start playing with using tickets.
+Once PSK decryption worked, it was time to start playing with using tickets.
 To start I added early data handling to ``testclient.sh`` and ``testserver.sh`` but it didn't work - it did work ok without ESNI.
-With ESNI/ECHO, it fails - the early data is being rejected and we fall back to a full h/s.
-But it's not just early data - the ticket, while being presented and decrypted was not being used to abbreviate the h/s.
+With ESNI/ECHO, it failed - the early data was being rejected and we fall back to a full h/s.
+But it's not just early data - the ticket, while being presented and decrypted was not in fact being used to abbreviate the h/s.

 To test this, I made a ``tick.sh`` that plays with tickets.
 If you run ``./tick.sh NONE`` it'll get and re-use a ticket with no ESNI/ECHO involved.
 Just ``./tick.sh`` tries to do the same using ESNI/ECHO.
-That fell back to a full h/s until I found that without ESNI there's a bit of looking ahead into the extension to detect a PSK in the (now outer) CH - that sets the ``s->hit`` in what was to me an unexpected way.
-When I eventually figured that out, I just set that before sucessfullly returning from ``tls_parse_ctos_psk()`` when I've processed an inner CH.
+That fell back to a full h/s until I found that without ESNI there's a bit of looking ahead into the PSK extension to detect a PSK in the (now outer) CH - that sets the ``s->hit`` in what was to me an unexpected way.
+When I eventually figured that out, I just set that before returning from ``tls_parse_ctos_psk()`` when I've sucessfullly processed an inner CH.

 And with that, a test of early data (now within ``tick.sh``) seems to work fine.
 For that, you need to start the server allowing early data